Jeff Baxter: Early life and education

 Jeffrey Baxter was born in Washington, D.C., and spent some of his formative years in Mexico.
 He graduated from the Taft School in 1967 in Watertown, Connecticut, and was a self-described preppie.
-At Taft, he played drums in an upperclassmen band, King Thunder and the Lightning Bolts.
 He enrolled at the School of Public Communication (now College of Communication) at Boston University in September 1967, where he studied journalism while continuing to perform with local bands.
 His freshman roommate was blues musician James Montgomery.

 Music career

 Early years

 Baxter joined his first band at age 11.
-While still a high school student, he worked at Manny's Music Shop in Manhattan in 1966.
-At Manny's, Baxter met guitarist Jimi Hendrix, who was just beginning his career as a frontman.
+At the Taft School, he played drums in a band called King Thunder and the Lightning Bolts.
+While still a high school student, he worked at Jimmy's Music Shop in Manhattan in 1966.
+At Jimmy's, Baxter met guitarist Jimi Hendrix, who was just beginning his career as a frontman.
 Later, Baxter claimed to have sat in with the Hendrix-led band Jimmy James and the Blue Flames, when the regular bassist could not make the show.
 Moving to Boston to attend college, Baxter worked as a guitar technician and amplifier repairman at Jack's Drum Shop on Boylston Street.

 Baxter first reached a wide rock audience in 1968 as a member of the psychedelic rock band Ultimate Spinach.

 Baxter joined the band for Ultimate Spinach III, their third and final album.
 After leaving the band, he played with the Holy Modal Rounders and backed singer Buzzy Linhart.
-By this time, he was using the moniker "Skunk," although the nickname's origins have been kept secret by Baxter.
+He was using the moniker "Skunk" by this time; so far, Baxter has kept the origin of the nickname a secret.

 With Steely Dan

 After the breakup of Ultimate Spinach, Baxter relocated to Los Angeles, finding work as a session guitarist.

 In 1972, he became a founding member of the band Steely Dan, along with guitarist Denny Dias, guitarist-bassist Walter Becker, keyboardist-vocalist Donald Fagen, drummer Jim Hodder and vocalist David Palmer.

 Baxter appeared with Steely Dan on their first three albums, Can't Buy a Thrill in 1972, Countdown to Ecstasy in 1973, and Pretzel Logic in 1974.
-He contributed the guitar fills and signature solo heard on the group’s highest charting hit "Rikki Don’t Lose That Number."
+He contributed the guitar fills and signature solo heard on the group's highest charting hit "Rikki Don't Lose That Number."